Meeting: John Slessor - The Architect of Britain's Airborne Nuclear Deterrent.

 Sir John Slessor - An unsung Cold War Strategist and his role as the architect of British Airborne Nuclear Deterrence.

-Royal Flying Corps – No 17 Squadron in the Middle East, where he won the MC.
+During WWI Slessor joined the Royal Flying Corps – No 17 Squadron in the Middle East, where he won the MC.
 Then No.5 Squadron, Western Front, and was awarded the Croix de Guerre.
 Between the wars he served with No.4 Squadron, RAF, in England and No 3 Squadron (Indian Wing) earning his DSO for operations in Wuziristan.

 During WWII he was Air Officer Commanding Coastal Command and was credited with doing much to turn the tide against the U Boat scourge in the Battle of the Atlantic.
 Bill commented that Slessor was also at the Casablanca Conference, where he had a major involvement and played a key role in its resolution.